 This intensive 9-week program begins with a seminar in Jerusalem where leading Israeli and Palestinian experts, representatives of various Non-Governmental Organizations (NGO's), peace activists, and private sector and government officials will address the group and share their perspectives on the dynamics of Israeli-Palestinian relations.

-institutions.
 For the remaining eight weeks, students work for four/five days per week--eight hours a day in either the Palestinian territories--Ramallah, Bethlehem--or Israel--Jerusalem, Jaffa, Tel Aviv, Haifa, Nazareth, and other locations.
 The internships will be related to Conflict Resolution, Politics, International Relations, Economics, or Business and Finance in Israel and Palestine.
-Students will receive 6-9 credits.

 While CGE cannot guarantee that a student will be able to intern at a particular organization, we will do our best to place students in their preferred internship placement.
 Below is a list of the placements for recent Summer Program participants.
 These are not guaranteed placements for future interns but rather a list of past placements to give students an idea of the type of internships available: